NickKury/TheList/README.md

 ## Conclusion/Looking Forward
 Building The List was an amazing journey.
 It is my first real fullstack project that I created all myself.
 It tested my knowlwge and abilities thus far and also showed me where I can continue to improve as a software developer.
 Overall this was a very valuable endevor and I know I am a sfronger developer because of it.
 I look forward to improving this application and to continue to create new projects.

-Looking Forward I plan to conitue to flesh out further functionality like favoriting lists, likes on lists, better shareablitiy on lists, and media other than movies.
+Looking Forward I plan to conitue to flesh out further functionality like searching movies and lists, favoriting lists, likes on lists, better shareablitiy on lists, and media other than movies.

 Thank you for reading